ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-and-configure-aoag/setup-and-configure-aoag.md

   ![Microsoft SQL server always on high availability dashboard](./images/mssql-aoag-dashboard.png " ")

+  With the above step, you have successfully set up the two-node Windows Server Failover Cluster.
+You may now **proceed to the next lab**.

 ## Acknowledgements
 * **Author** - Ramesh Babu Donti, Principal Cloud Architect, NA Cloud Engineering